omerarshad786/task2/README.md

 # Task 2 - Sharded KV store

 Innn the previous task you implemented a single node key value store that serves GET/PUT requests from a client.
-In this task you will implement a sharding protocol that distributes keys and their values across several key-value servers.
+In this task you will implement a sharding protocol that distributes keys and their valuesss across several key-value servers.
 You will extend the client and server that was built during task 1.

 ### Master